Coins (suit)

-The suit of Coins is one of the four card suits used in Latin-suited playing cards alongside Swords, Cups and Batons.
+The suit of coins is one of the four card suits used in Latin-suited playing cards alongside swords, cups and batons.
 These suits are used in Spanish, Italian and some tarot card packs.
-This suit has maintained its original identity from Chinese money-suited cards.
-Symbol on Italian pattern cards: Symbol on Spanish pattern cards: Symbol on French Aluette cards:
+This suit has maintained its original identity from Chinese money-suited cards, where in English it may also be referred to as the suit of cash.
+Symbol on Italian pattern cards: Symbol on Spanish pattern cards: Symbol on French aluette cards: